-The Company's authorized share capital as of June 30, 2024, consist of an unlimited number of Common shares without par value of 13,394,136.
-Following the July 12th, 2024, Consolidation, it consists of an unlimited number of Common Shares without par value 2,232,359 (after rounding fractional Common Shares) of which were issued and outstanding as at the date hereof.
-The Common Shares confer upon their holders the right to participate in the general meeting with each Common Share carrying the right to one vote on all matters.
+The Company's authorized share capital as of December 31, 2024, consists of an unlimited number of Common shares without a par value of 3,085,452.
+The Common Shares confer upon their holders the right to participate in the general meeting, with each Common Share carrying the right to one vote on all matters.
 The Common Shares also allow holders to receive dividends if declared and to participate in the distribution of surplus assets in the case of liquidation of the Company.